 - 1 tablespoon cumin

 - 1/2 teaspoon chipotle powder or cayenne pepper

 - 2 cups water or vegetable broth

 - 1/2 cup dried quinoa + 1 cup water, optional

 - mineral salt to taste

-Crock-Pot: Place ingredients into the bottom of a 4 – 6 qt. slow-cooker and give a good stir.
+Slow Cooker: Place ingredients, plus 1/2 extra cup of water, into the bottom of a 4 – 6 qt. slow-cooker and give a good stir.
 Cook on high for 3 – 4 hours, or low for 5 – 7 hours.

 Stovetop: Place ingredients in a large dutch oven or pot, give a good stir, bring to a boil, reduce heat to low and simmer for 1 to 1 and 1/2 hours, stirring occasionally.

 Store: Leftovers will keep for up to 5 – 6 days in the refrigerator, covered in a container.
 To keep longer, freeze your chili using freezer safe containers for up to 2 – 3 months.